jbcodeforce/kafka-studies/docs/index.md

 ![](./images/docker-kafka.png)

 A Quarkus app, for example, running with `quarkus dev` will connect to localhost:9092.
-But a container in the same network needs to access the `kafka` node via DNS name.
+But a container in the same network needs to access the `kafka` node via DNS name and port 29092.

 To start [kafkacat](https://hub.docker.com/r/edenhill/kafkacat) and [kafkacat doc to access sample consumer - producer](https://github.com/edenhill/kafkacat#examples)

 ```shell
 docker run -it --network=host edenhill/kafkacat -b kafka:9092 -L
 ```

+See [the eda-quickstarts repository](https://github.com/ibm-cloud-architecture/eda-quickstarts) to have the last up to date docker compose under
+`environment/local/strimzi`.

 ## Security summary